NON-STATE ACTORS IN EDUCATION

 Teaching profession

-Although the Code issued in 2014 does not explicitly mention tutoring, some articles in the Code may be relevant to it.
-For example, Article 3.12 stipulates that, ‘while performing teaching duties a teacher should not be engaged in conflict of interest and should not abuse his/her power over students for personal gain’.
-Articles 4.1.12 and 4.1.13 of the Code indicate that teachers should not demand any material or non-material benefits in exchange for their professional activity.
+Although the Code issued in 2014 does not explicitly mention private tutoring, some articles in the Code may be relevant.
+For example, Article 3.12 stipulates that, ‘while performing their duties, a teacher should not be engaged in conflict of interest and should not abuse his/her power over students for personal gain’.
+Articles 4.1.12 and 4.1.13 of the Code additionally state that teachers should not demand any material or non-material benefits in exchange for their professional activities.

 Last modified: